 To begin the learning process, start with the Learning Guides.
-These documents will provide insight into approaching the material on a module by module basis and point out issues that require special attention or preparation.
-The lecture outline will guide you systematically through the text and lecture content.
-If something is on the outline, you need to know it; if something is not on the outline, you are not responsible for it, even if it is in your text.
-Handouts and videos will supplement and reinforce key concepts in our online class settings.
-Regarding the Video Support, here I will talk through the lecture content, following the outline closely.
-Note, if something is on the outline, you are responsible for it, even if I do not talk about it.
-Nevertheless, it will require TIME to review the outlines, view associated videos, and study the handouts to understand the material.
-Regarding laboratory material, mastery of the anatomical characteristics of tissue, bones, organs, etc., will be important, as well as associating appropriate functions with them.
+These documents provide insight into approaching the material on a module-by-module basis and will point out matters that require special attention or preparation.
+The lecture outline will then systematically guide you through the text and lecture content.
+If something is on the outline, you need to know it; if it is not, you are not responsible for it, even if it is in your text.
+Handouts and videos will supplement and reinforce key concepts.

+Regarding the Video Support, I will talk through the lecture content following the outline closely.
+You will also find that the videos will mirror closely what is presented in class.
+Note, if something is on the outline you are responsible for it, even if I do not discuss it.
+With this in mind, it will require TIME to review the content presented and study the handouts to understand the material.
+Regarding laboratory material, mastery of the anatomical characteristics of tissue, bones, organs, etc., and associating appropriate functions with them will be necessary.

-Proctored Exams, the Testing Center, and Make-Up Work
+Proctored Exams, the Testing Center, and Make-up Work